jingh185/Get_clean_data_project/README.md

 - Step5:
 	- create a tidy dataset with the average of each variable for each activity and each subject

-- Step6: - Write tidy data into a text file with row.names = FALSE
+- Step6: - Write tidy data into a text file with row.names = FALSE and header = TRUE